Creativity and mental health: Emotions

-Many people with bipolar disorder may feel powerful emotions during both depressive and manic phases, potentially aiding in creativity.
-Because mania and hypomania may decrease social inhibition, performers who have bipolar disorder may become more daring and bold during an episode.
+Research indicates that individuals with high creative achievement often exhibit decreased latent inhibition (LI), which is the unconscious capacity to ignore irrelevant stimuli.
+While reduced LI is associated with a heightened risk for psychosis, it may also facilitate original thinking by allowing a greater influx of environmental stimuli into conscious awareness.
+This effect is particularly pronounced in individuals with high intellectual functioning.
+Because mania and hypomania may decrease social inhibition, performers who have bipolar disorder may become more daring and bolder during an episode.
 Other creators may exhibit characteristics often associated with mental illness that are not necessarily equivalent to a full-blown manic episode.

 Posthumous diagnosis

 Some creative people have been posthumously diagnosed as experiencing bipolar or unipolar disorder based on biographies, letters, correspondence, contemporaneous accounts, or other anecdotal material, most notably in Kay Redfield Jamison's book Touched with Fire: Manic-Depressive Illness and the Artistic Temperament.
 Touched with Fire presents the argument that bipolar disorder, and affective disorders more generally, may be found in a disproportionate number of people in creative professions such as actors, artists, comedians, musicians, authors, performers and poets.

 Scholars have also speculated that the visual artist Michelangelo lived with depression.
 In the book Famous Depressives: Ten Historical Sketches, MJ Van Lieburg argues that elements of depression are prominent in some of Michelangelo's sculptures and poetry.
-Van Lieburg also draws additional support from Michelangelo's letters to his father in which he states:

-"I lead a miserable existence and reck not of life nor honour - that is of this world; I live wearied by stupendous labours and beset by a thousand anxieties.
-And thus I lived for some fifteen years now and never an hour's happiness have I had."
+Van Lieburg also draws additional support from Michelangelo's letters to his father in which he states:I lead a miserable existence and reck not of life nor honour – that is of this world; I live wearied by stupendous labours and beset by a thousand anxieties.
+And thus I lived for some fifteen years now and never an hour's happiness have I had.